BAbykiller322/SDPA_EMATM0048/README.md

    - Apply **monthly depreciation** to each item in stock, rounding losses up to the next whole unit.
    - Compute how many units of each item are needed to refill the greenhouse to maximum capacity.
    - Let the user choose suppliers manually or let the program choose the **cheapest suppliers** automatically.
-   - Calculate the total **restocking cost**.

 5. **Costs, cash and termination**
    - Calculate florist wages, greenhouse running cost and restocking cost.
    - Update cash as previous cash plus revenue minus total costs.
-   - If cash is no longer sufficient, **declare bankruptcy**, print a message and stop the simulation.
+   - If cash is no longer sufficient, **declare bankruptcy** stop the simulation.
    - Otherwise print the updated status of cash, florists and stock and proceed to the next month.

 ## 5. Extensions and Design Highlights